BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Most online stores use different product categories or ‘catalogs‘ to present products — for example, on a guitar-related store you might expect to find categories containing electric guitars, acoustic guitars, plectrums, straps, amplifiers and so on.

-This is because in Shopify, not only can you add products manually to collections, you can create ‘smart’ ones that are automatically populated with products based on conditions you supply.
-Shopify refers to these as ‘automated collections.’
+Setting up categories in Shopify and BigCommerce is straightforward enough, but Shopify’s approach is, in my view, better.
+This is because in Shopify, not only can you add products manually to collections, you can create ‘smart’ ones that are automatically populated with products based on conditions you supply (see my screenshot below to get a sense of this in action).

-Setting up ‘smart’ collections in Shopify
+Setting up smart collections in Shopify

-The setup process for automated collections involves using various criteria to populate them — product title, tags, price, weight etc.
+The setup process for automated collections involves using various criteria to populate them — product title, tags, price, weight, etc.

 So, if I ran an online guitar store and wanted to create an electric guitar category, rather than having to look through all my products and manually add electric guitars to it, I could just tell Shopify to add any product with the word ‘electric guitar’ in its title to it.